benksam/benksam.github.io/content/project/internal-project/index.md

 image:
   caption: Photo by Toa Heftiba on Unsplash
   focal_point: Smart
-summary: An example of linking directly to an external project website using `external_link`.
+summary: A collection of Shiny Apps created under a project in Geography.
 tags:
 - Demo
-title: External Project
+title: Shiny Apps project
 ---